Silent Hill (film): Characters and casting

 The role of Sean Bean, who plays Rose's husband, Kim Coates, who plays the police officer Gucci, and all the related storylines were missing from the initial script.
 They were introduced after the producers familiarized themselves with the initial version of the script and a note sent to the director about the need to introduce male characters into the film.
-Sean Bean was the only one of all the actors in the lead roles who did not even try to play the game — he just saw the game packaging.
+Sean Bean was the only one of all the actors in the lead roles who did not even try to play the game – he just saw the game packaging.
 He described his character as someone who is constantly between despair and determination to see the case through.
 Christopher tries to get to the bottom of it, no matter what it costs him.
 He is a successful businessman and a loving husband who senses the presence of evil.
 There is a certain nostalgia in his relationship with Rose.
 The actor for the role of Christopher was selected as the last one.
 The character was named after the director.
-The prototype of Cristopher was the game's protagonist Harry Mason.
+The prototype of Christopher was the game's protagonist Harry Mason.
 Coates considered Silent Hill to be the strangest film he had ever starred in.
-His character officer Gucci's name is briefly mentioned in one of the notes found in the game — in it, he is described as a narcotics officer who suddenly dies of a heart attack.
+His character officer Gucci's name is briefly mentioned in one of the notes found in the game – in it, he is described as a narcotics officer who suddenly dies of a heart attack.

-Gans cast Holden after seeing her in The Majestic, stating, "in The Majestic, she was beautifully feminine and I cast her so I could show her other side, make her strong and sleek."
-To prepare for her role, Krige read the book The End of Days by Erna Paris, a book about tyranny during the Spanish Inquisition.